DYANE N. SHERWOOD, PhD

 Review of: Rachel Feferman, Golden Hands: Drawings and Reflections by Rachel Feferman, afterword by Linda Brownrigg, Los Altos Hills: Anderson-Lovelae, 2009.

-Rachel Feferman inherited the apron her beloved grandmother had made as a young woman, showing her fine skill as a seamstress.
+Rachel Feferman inherited the apron her beloved grandmother - a refugee from the Nazis - had made as a young woman, showing her fine skill as a seamstress.
 Feferman was haunted by intrusive images of the holocaust, which are featured in this book, along with paintings of her grandmother's apron.

 In: Jung Journal: Culture & Psyche 6:1, 128-132